krisbimantara/Nuclear-Physics/Assignment 3/README.md

-Solution for assignment 3 in python
+Assignment and the solution in python